vicsteiner/nonviolent_communication/main_notes.md

    * Defuse stress by empathizing with others.
  * Replacing Diagnosis With NVC
    * I empathized with clients instead of interpreting them; I revealed myself instead of diagnosing them.
- * NVC In Action: Dealing With Resentment And Self-Judgment

 # 14-Expressing Appreciation In Nonviolent Communication